Wakanda/Wakanda.github.io/get-started/hello-world-mobile.md

 In this example we are going to create a Hello World for an *Android app with Ionic2*

 > **WARNING**:
-> -You need to use Angular2 to create an app with Ionic2, but you don't need any Angular2 knowledge for this **Hello World**.
+> - You need to use Angular2 to create an app with Ionic2, but you don't need any Angular2 knowledge for this **Hello World**.
 It works the same way with an other template.

 To do that, we're going to launch the studio <img src="../img/iconWakanda.png"/> and click on **"Create a new solution"**: